By Louisa Fletcher, property expert

-Putting some income protection in place took me a bit more convincing though.
+Putting Income Protection Insurance in place took me a bit more convincing though.
 At the time, I was training to run my first half marathon and was in the gym at least three, if not four times a week.
 I was fastidious about taking my vitamins and supplements and really paid attention to my diet to make sure I was eating all the right sorts of foods and consuming enough calories as part of my training regime.

 When I moved home and registered with my new local surgery, the doctor who carried out my initial health check said that I was one of the fittest and healthiest people she’d seen for a long time.

 It never occurred to me that I might develop any kind of significant illness.
 I felt ‘flameproof’.
-But my financial adviser gently persisted and, following her advice, I begrudgingly agreed to put an income protection policy in place.
+But my financial adviser gently persisted and, following her advice, I begrudgingly agreed to put Income Protection Insurance in place.